noiz23/programer2/OCPStudyGuide/README.md

 The Files class provides the method Files.getLastModifiedTime(Path), which returns a FileTime object to accomplish this.
 The FileTime class is a simple container class that stores the date/time information about when a file was accessed, modified, or created.
 For convenience, it has a toMillis() method that returns the epoch time.

 The FileTime class also has a static fromMillis() method that converts from the epoch time to a FileTime object.

- BasicFileAttributeView is used to modify a file’s set of date/time values
+BasicFileAttributeView is used to modify a file’s set of date/time values.

+- The setTimes() method is available only on BasicFileAttributeView, not the read only BasicFileAttributes class.
+- the resolve() method does not normalize any path symbols.
+- resolve() with an absolute path as a parameter returns the absolute path.
+- Files.lines() returns a Stream<Path> and Files.readAllLines() returns a List<String>
+- Files.lines() reads the file in a lazy manner, while Files.readAllLines() reads the entire file into memory all at once; therefore Files.lines() works better on large files with limited memory available
+- the NOFOLLOW_LINKS option means that if the source is a symbolic link, the link itself and not the target will be copied at runtime.
+- The option ATOMIC_MOVE means that any process monitoring the file system will not see an incomplete file during the move.
+- isSameFile()returns true only if the files pointed to in the file system are the same, without regard to the file contents.
+- the java.io.File.listFiles() method retrieves the members of the current directory without traversing any subdirectories.
+- Files.walk() and Files.find() recursively traverse a directory tree rather than list the contents of the current directory.
+-

 -----------------------------------JDBC
 ===================================================CH 10
 JDBC stands for Java Database Connectivity: Accesses data as rows and columns.